MakeSchool-Tutorials/MakeSchoolNotes-Swift/P8-New-Note-Controller/content.md

 > [action]
 > Add our new View Controller to the Navigation Controller.
-> Highlight `New Note View Controller`, from the main menu `Editor/Embed In/Navigation Controller`
+> Select `New Note View Controller` from the Document Outline, and from the main menu select `Editor/Embed In/Navigation Controller`
 >
 > ![image](embed_in_navigation_1.png)